Bohdan2001007/Betfair-betting-profitability-calculation/README.md

 # Consider the example of the match Napoli-Milan

-in this case, a coefficient of 7.2 is available to us, since the coefficients are higher (for example, 7.4) are in the auction:
+In this case, a coefficient of 7.2 is available for us, since the coefficients are higher (for example, 7.4) are in the auction:

 ![File1](/static/File1.png)

-in this case, a coefficient of 2.02 is available to us
+In this case, a coefficient of 2.02 is available to us

 ![File2](/static/File2.png)

 # Created tables

+As field "result" is obligatory, I must fill them not knowing result, because let's imagine that Napoli won 2:1 and fill tables

 ![File3](/static/File3.png)

 ![File4](/static/File4.png)